 - Application deadline: Acceptance is done on a rolling basis, submit your application today to indicate your desired admit term.

-The Center for the Study of Media Ministry at Walla Walla University within the Communication and Languages Department and is suitable for students who already hold degrees in theology, communication, or other related fields.
-These individuals will build upon past academic and ministry experience as they pursue a more specialized master's degree in Media Ministry.
+The Center for the Study of Cinema, Religion, and Worldview at Walla Walla University is within the Communication and Languages Department and is suitable for students who already hold degrees in theology, communication, or other related fields.
+These individuals will build upon past academic and ministry experience as they pursue a more specialized master's degree in Cinema, Religion, and Worldview.
 Students enrolled in the program would contribute to the field through their research and projects.
 These research and media projects could range from social activism to evangelism and all areas of ministry in between.

 - Keep working while earning your degree